nasa-petal/search-engine/README.md

 * SciBERT takes about 2 hours to train and generate 500 predictions

 `linear-svm.ipynb` can be loaded in Colab.
 This model does not use a GPU.
 All the cells can be run in order.
 After running the first cell, you may see a button in the cell output to restart the runtime.
 This should be done.
 The final MAP score is computed at the bottom of the notebook.

+`scibert-ml.ipynb` can be loaded in Colab.
+This model requires a GPU.
+All the cells can be run in order.
+Training only takes ~20 minutes.
+The final MAP score is computed at the bottom of the notebook.

 ## Team Member Contributions